Error when vMotioning a VM from a vDS to a Standard Switch

 Issue/Introduction

-When attempting to vMotion a virtual machine to a different cluster (in the same vCenter) following error message is seen:
+When attempting to vMotion a virtual machine to a different host or cluster (in the same vCenter) following error message is seen:

 The target host does not support the virtual machine's current hardware requirements.
 The destination virtual switch or type (legacy) is different than the minimum required version or type (VDS 8.0.0) necessary to migrate VM from source virtual switch.